ajbowen249/mol/readme.md

 - It's on a niche platform with a long-defunct parent company.

 For now, this is the flagship project driving further development of `DDE`.
 In the event this does get taken down (despite my _ironclad_ reasoning above), that library should be unaffected, as, on its own, it's a valid OGL-SRD 5.1 use case.
 All references to WotC/Larian IP and other SRD no-nos are contained to this repository.
 I've got a few ideas on where I could take `DDE` if this gets Lamberted, like more-advanced `80` family machines or an original campaign.

-As a final shameless plug, if this _does_ get the attention of the right companies to issue a cease-and-desist in the first place, expect my immediate cooperation... and, I'm open for employment 😉

 ## Building